 MDT’s, SART’s, CoC’s, CCR’s, LAP’s & FJC’s, oh my!
-Coordinated responses to violence & victim needs are a very good idea.
-But collaborations only work when the professionals bring their best practices and respect each other’s best practices along the way.
+Coordinated responses to violence are a very good idea.
+But collaborations only work when professionals bring their best practices and respect for each other.
 Confidentiality Institute assists collaborative groups to establish their ground rules for working together and maximize their potential without violating confidentiality laws.

 COMMUNICATING ABOUT PRIVACY

 Survivors need support to make informed choices about information sharing.
 Professionals need training so they can communicate clearly, in a trauma-informed & honest fashion about the pro & cons of various choices.
 Through training and toolkit development, Confidentiality Institute helps professionals move beyond mere compliance with written release requirements so they can facilitate ethical, survivor-led decision-making.

 In the twenty-first century, victim service providers tend to either get bigger, offering more diverse services, or they become part of someone else’s diverse organization.
 One-stop shopping is great for survivors, so long as the program establishes clear guidelines for how information gets shared within an agency when different professionals have varying legal duties and distinct approaches to individual control over information.